Become an authorised on-demand booking service

 Full details about disqualification offences are available in the Act and Regulations.

 |Disqualification offences fact sheet||Kb|

 The Department of Transport will assess applications for ODBS authorisation once an application has been lodged and the application fee paid.
 The application must be lodged, and fee paid in full within 14 days of starting the application process.

 Once the application has been submitted, the applications must be assessed by DoT against a range of criteria.
 Authorisations will be granted once this process has been completed.

-Fully complete applications with correct, current supporting documentation can be expected to be assessed by DoT within 10 business days.
+Complete applications with correct and current supporting documentation can be expected to be assessed by DoT within 10 business days.
 Incomplete applications or applications with out-of-date supporting documentation may experience delays in being processed.